exercism/v3/docs/rationale-for-v3.md

 ### Concept Exercises

-Concepts Exercises should have the following characteristics:
+Concept Exercises should have the following characteristics:

 - Each one has a clear learning goal.
 - They are language-specific, not generic.